Upma: Whole wheat upma

-Whole wheat or wheat dalia (cracked wheat) is a common variation of upma in Tamil Nadu, where it is eaten for breakfast or dinner.
+Whole wheat or wheat dalia (cracked wheat or bulgur) is a common variation of upma in Tamil Nadu, where it is eaten for breakfast or dinner.
 Sometimes it is cooked with vegetables like peas, carrots, and beans.

 Upma pesarattu

 Upma pesarattu is the most popular version in Andhra Pradesh, Yanam and Telangana.
 The dish contains upma and pesarattu combined.
 The upma is eaten by wrapping it in the pesarattu.